Each person featured here is a volunteer touched by colorectal cancer. Get Your Rear in Gear® and Tour de Tush®events would not exist without them.

 Doc battled colorectal cancer 3-times before it finally claimed his life.
-Diagnosed in 2010 with Stage I rectal cancer at the age of 50, Doc became involved after a stage III diagnosis in 2012.
-In August 2014, he was diagnosed a 3rd time with a re-occurrence of Stage IV, which made him more determined to increase awareness, screening rates, and the support available to those in treatment.
+Diagnosed in 2010 with stage I rectal cancer at the age of 50, Doc became involved after a stage III diagnosis in 2012.
+In August 2014, he was diagnosed a 3rd time with a re-occurrence of stage IV, making him more determined to increase awareness, screening rates, and the support available to those in treatment.
 When Sue Falco lost her 8-year battle just months before the 2016 event in Charlotte, Doc stepped in as co-director, a roll he held before his passing later the same year.
 Doc was the self-proclaimed Blue Ribbon Warrior, living by his motto “In the battle against cancer, it takes a warrior to survive.”

 Daphne Dulude | colchester, vt |